Skip to main content

 Kyle Kranz

 Coach Rebecca is a running coach born and raised in Rapid City and the Black Hills of South Dakota.
 She believes in prioritizing self-care to ensure we can be at our best.
 Rebecca has completed races from 5k to ultra-distance, qualifying for Chicago along with Boston twice, while maintaining a work and family balance.
 She is committed to building a strong individualized plan, that is goal oriented, and flexible with everyday life to help you achieve your running goals.
-Rebecca is a UESCA certified running coach, race co-director/owner with Dakota Spirit and Leading Ladies Races, and coach with Team RunRun:
+Rebecca is a UESCA and RRCA certified running coach, race co-director/owner with Dakota Spirit and Leading Ladies Races, and coach with Team RunRun:

 Rebecca Holso - Rapid City, SD Running Coach – Team RunRun